s5uishida/simple_measurement_of_upf_performance_5/README.md

 ## Measure using srsRAN_Project (gNodeB) and srsRAN_4G (NR-UE)

 This time, I will measure only one connection by one UE.
 First, run srsRAN_Project (gNodeB) and srsRAN_4G (NR-UE) to establish a connection that will be used to measure performance.
-Then, start the iperf3 server on the Data Network Gateway.
+Then, start the iperf3 server on the Data Network Gateway and connect to it from an iperf3 client on VM2 to take measurements.
+Note that ping measurements are not performed because the connection between srsRAN_Project (gNodeB) and srsRAN_4G (NR-UE) is via ZeroMQ, and the RTT value cannot be expected.

 <a id="run_srsran"></a>